SunoSongContest/ssc.github.io/ssc6/how_to_submit_songs.md

 permalink: /ssc6/howtosubmitsongs/
 emoji: 📩
 order: 4
-short_description: Use Google Forms to submit!
+short_description: Use the Submission Form to submit!
 classname: page
 ---